SriPeru/HTTP2---The-Fast-Web/README.md

 ## Future of Internet

+1. #### Multiplexing

-1. Multiplexing feature that can deliver more HTTP requests at once so H2 can load website/webapps faster than ever.
+    Multiplexing feature that can deliver more HTTP requests at once so H2 can load website/webapps faster than ever.

 2. A larger number of requests is no longer a problem - So problems with Spriting, inlining can be avoided.

-3. Use Existing APIs - That means no need to change the existing application code, changing the protocal will work.
+3. #### Use Existing APIs

+    That means no need to change the existing application code, changing the protocal will work.

-4. Cheaper Requestes
+4. #### Cheaper Requestes

     a) Multiplexing and concurrency: Several requests can be sent in rapid succession on the same TCP connection, and responses can be received out of order - eliminating the need for multiple connections between the client and the server [“head-of-line blocking” Solved]